TecCheck/Gear360App/README.md

 * View the recorded photos and videos of the camera

 ### State of progress
 The app is more or less a alpha version.
-Things are being tested, the original app is being reverse engineered and my brain is being melted and curently some basic Bluetooth communication is possible:
+Things are being tested, the original app is being reverse engineered and my brain is being melted.
+Curently some basic Bluetooth communication is possible:
 * Making photos or videos
 * Getting some infos about the Gear360

+### Requirements
+The app needs the [Samsung Accessory SDK](https://developer.samsung.com/galaxy-watch/develop/sdk) to work.
+The file Addon.jar is currently unused, you can just remove it form the build.gradle file.

+### Help is welcome
+If you whant to help me feel free to create an Issue or Pull reqest.
+Thanks and have a great day ;)